telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

 | Only final actions | When a final action triggers, the execution of the rule immediately stops.
 No other demoted actions or rules will be executed after that.
 For example,  **Do Not Show** and **Do Not Decrypt** are final actions. |
 | Mix of final and non-final Actions | When a final action triggers, the execution of the rule immediately stops.
 No other demoted actions or rules will be executed after that.
 For example, the **Do Not Show** action will block the execution of the **Update Response Body** action |

-Note that each rule is prioritized in the **Rules** queue and can be demoted and promoted, which will change the execution order.
-Final rules won't block other active rules that have higher priority the **Rules** queue.
+Note that each rule is prioritized in the **Rules** list and can be demoted and promoted, which will change the execution order.
+Final rules won't block other active rules that have higher priority the **Rules** list.

 For an illustration of this scenario, refer to the following cases:

 - You have a rule with a final action (for example, the **Close Gracefully** final action).
  ![a rule with a final action](../images/kb/final-actions/rule-only-final.png)

- In this case, the rule containing the final action has higher priority in the **Rules** queue.
-When the matching request is made, only the first rule will execute, and other demoted rules will not be triggered.
+ In this case, the rule containing the final action has higher priority in the **Rules** list.
+When the matching request is made, only the first rule will execute, and other demoted rules (and actions) will not be triggered.
  ![final action first scenario](../images/kb/final-actions/final-action-first.png)

 - You have a rule with non-final action (for example, the **Mark Session** action).
  ![a rule with a non-final action](../images/kb/final-actions/rule-only-non-final.png)

- In this case, the rule containing the non-final action has higher priority in the **Rules** queue.
+ In this case, the rule containing the non-final action has higher priority in the **Rules** list.
 When the matching request is made, the non-final action will execute, and then the following demoted rule will be triggered as well.
-If you add additional rules after the rule that contains the final actions, they won't be executed.
+If you add additional rules after the rule that contains final actions, they won't be executed.
  ![non-final action first scenario](../images/kb/final-actions/non-final-action-first.png)